makosz81/Supersonic-rocket-control-system/README.md

 The motor is a seperate project and so far the mechanism for vector thrusting being used is assumed to be somekind of gimball mechanism, very similar to a gear shifter in a car.

+[old]
 A PID control algorithm is implimented to determine the angle of the nozzle.
 Kp, Ki and Kd are constants that change with rocket properties.
 Now a mathematical model of the rocket has to be created in order to find stable values for them.
+[old]

+I am looking at adaptive control scheme now since PID is not a valid option it seems.
+I will update the code once I am able to.
+At the moment I know nothing about adabtive control scheme so cant make the new code.

 This is a project to create a low cost vector-thrusting for a supersonic rocket.
 As of 02/24/2016 only the Gyroscope and Servos working.
-Next step is to design and analyze the dynamics of the rocket and program it to respond accordingly.
-It's taking longer time than expected to get EOM of the rocket.
-CFD on it will be performed soon.
-Small update, CFD is under way way, I have to make a lot of variations of it since the last two were shown to be incorrect due to certain reasons.
-I have reached the student edition limitation of the software and am petitioning to get access to the research grade one, hopefully my university allows it.
+Initially I had an approach to use a classical controller but it is now abvious that it is not an option.
+It is extremely hard to mathematically model the rocket properly and even then the variables do change and will never reach calculated values.
+Therefore I am looking into adaptive control scheme now instead where the controller gains are calculated as the rocket is flying.

 Written by Maciej Makowski